 - 1. Start when children are young and let them make age-appropriate decisions from several options.
 "Which of these two healthy snacks would you like?"
 "Which of these puzzles would you like to use?" - 2.
 Support the child's decision even if it is not what you would do.
 If a child wants to color the bananas with a purple crayon, that is fine.
 If a child wants to pair stripes and plaids for everyday clothes, that is fine.
 Affirm the child's decision if it is appropriate. - 3.
 As children mature, give them more opportunities to make choices from options.
 Let them choose the object to take for "Show and Tell."
 Give them options for an activity for outdoor time.
 Let the children decide whether to do a project in pairs or small groups.
-Let the children decide if they want to write or draw a response to a story.
+Let the children decide whether to draw or write a response to a story they just read.
 Let them decide whether they will have 3, 4, or 5 play practices.
-Guess what they will choose! - 4.
-Give children an opportunity to discuss all the options and consequences of a decision before making the decision.
-If a child observes another child doing something wrong, use this to help the child think about all the options the other child had in making the choice and all the possible consequences of that choice.
-Help a child understand not only the options to almost any choice but also the outcomes of each choice.
-Let children decide which of two Bible verses or poems to memorize.
-Decide on a part to play in a drama (rather than assigning parts).
+(Guess what they will choose!)
+Let children choose which of two Bible verses or poems to memorize or rows of math problems to practice.
 Let the class vote on a service project for the class.
-Decide from options how to review a story or book. - 5.
+Decide from options how to review a story or book.

+- 4. Give children an opportunity to discuss various options and consequences of a decision before making the decision.
+If a child observes another child doing something wrong, use this to help the child think about the options the other child had in making the choice and the possible consequences of that choice.
+Help a child to realize there are options to almost any choice and there are always consequences for a choice. - 5.
 Let the children experience the consequences of their choices.
 When the results are good, affirm the children and let them know the choice was a good one.
 When the results are not good, make it a teachable moment.
 Help the children realize what the other options were and the possible results of those options.
 Protecting children from consequences is detrimental to their social and psychological growth.
 Help children experience consequences, but let the children know you love and support them. - 6.
 Provide moral standards for the children.
 Help them know what is right and what is wrong.
 Let children know what you expect from them.
 Keep in mind the child's stage of development and ability to reason.
-(In a religious setting, use Bible stories to show what can happen in a person's life if he or she makes decisions that honor God.)
+Bible stories can show that wonderful things can happen in a person's life if he or she makes decisions that honor God.

-Every adult who works with children wants them to grow to be responsible adults who love God and do what is right.
+Every adult who works with children wants them to grow to be responsible adults who do what is right.
 Allowing children to make decisions and experience the results will guide them toward being confident and responsible adults.

 Beula Postlewait lives in Leawood, Kansas.
-She is a former public elementary school teacher and has taught classes in her local church since 1967.
-She worked in Children's Ministries at the Nazarene Headquarters and the Global Ministry Center in Kansas City.
+She is a former public elementary school teacher and has taught children in her local church since 1967.
+She worked for many years at the Church of the Nazarene Global Ministry Center in children's ministries.
 You may contact Beula at bpostlewait@kc.rr.com.